Symbicort

 This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, ask your doctor.

-Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bone problems (including osteoporosis), heart or blood vessel disease, heart rhythm problems, high blood pressure, seizures, thyroid problems, diabetes, any kind of infection (including tuberculosis or herpes infection of the eye), eye problems (including cataracts or glaucoma), or if you have a weak immune system.
+Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, heart rhythm problems, high blood pressure, seizures, thyroid problems, diabetes, any kind of infection (including tuberculosis or herpes infection of the eye), thyroid problems, eye problems (including cataracts or glaucoma), if you have a weak immune system, or a history of osteoporosis.
 Tell your doctor if you have ever been exposed to chickenpox or measles.

 You may need to use this medicine for 1 to 2 weeks before your asthma starts to get better.